IHE/RAD.IDR/input/pagecontent/volume-3.md

 - Telephone message was left at Dr. DAVID LIVESEY office at the time of dictation.

 - A clinically significant result was communicated on 2/19/2024 10:08 PM

+## B.2 Example Usage

+## B.2.1 Presenting Comparison Studies

+A report viewer might offer to display studies used as comparisons in the report.

+- GET [baseURL]/DiagnosticReport/X?$elements=comparison

+## B.2.2 Ordering Recommended Followup

+A clinical workstation might help the referring physican to place an order for the followup PET scan recommended in the report by the radiologist.

+- GET [baseURL]/DiagnosticReport/X?$elements=recommendation
+- Help the referring physician select one or more of the recommended ServiceRequests and complete additional details

+## B.2.3 Applying Relevant Clinical Guidelines

+A clinical workstation might help the referring physician to identify current clinical guidelines applicable to the conclusions identified in the report.

+- GET [baseURL]/DiagnosticReport/X?$elements=conclusionCode